 Cancer Research UK's Grand Challenge is the most ambitious cancer research initiative in the world: a series of £20m awards seeking international, multidisciplinary teams willing to take on the toughest challenges in cancer, and providing the freedom to try novel approaches, at scale.
-To date, we’ve funded seven teams across nine countries representing an investment of up to £130m over the next five-years.
+To date, we’ve funded 7 teams across 9 countries representing an investment of up to £130m over the next 5 years.

 We’ll reveal the next round of Grand Challenges in February 2020 – get ready to apply.